IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/running_tests.rst

-.. _blenderbim/running_tests:

 Running tests
 =============

-The BlenderBIM Add-on has three layers of tests for each of its three technology
+Bonsai has three layers of tests for each of its three technology layers:
-layers:

 1. **Core tests**: abstract domain logic unit tests agnostic of Blender
 2. **Tool tests**: low-level concrete unit tests dependent on Blender
-3. **BIM tests**: high-level integration UI and smoke tests dependent on Blender
+3. **UI tests**: high-level integration UI and smoke tests dependent on Blender

 These tests use ``pytest`` as the test framework and runner, so install it: